Peninsula Downwind Classic

 The timing of the event will be

-• Mandatory safety check of paddlers and safety requirements (see below) on the beach
+• 2:00pm – 2:15pm Mandatory safety check of paddlers and safety requirements (see below) at the start line

 All competitors must